 This is why you should get in the habit of taking notes.
 You can add these notes directly to the receipt before taking a photo, scanning, or organizing receipts in a file folder.
 Just make sure you jot down enough information to recall what the expense was for months later.

-Aside from the platforms listed above, you can use Microsoft Excel or Google Sheets to log your expense receipts and any notes you want to include.
-Some useful information you want to make a note of include:
+Aside from the app listed above, you can use Microsoft Excel or Google Sheets to log your expense receipts and any notes you want to include.
+Information you might want to note could include:

 While you’re getting in the habit of tracking your receipts and taking notes, why not categorize your receipts as well?
 Doing this will save you a lot of time come tax time.
 Below are different business expense categories you may come across as an independent contractor, consultant, or freelancer.